Operation Spectrum: International response

-The joint statement and re-arrests of 1988
+Joint statement and re-arrests of 1988

 With the exception of Vincent Cheng, all the detainees were released, on various dates, before the end of 1987.

 On 18 April 1988, nine of the ex-detainees released a joint statement to the press.
 In the statement, Teo Soh Lung, Kevin Desmond de Souza, Tang Lay Lee, Ng Bee Leng, William Yap Hon Ngian, Kenneth Tsang Chi Seng, Wong Souk Yee, Chng Suan Tze, and Tang Fong Har said that even though they had hitherto kept a "fearful silence", they decided to release a statement because of "the constant barrage of Government taunts and its public invitation to speak the truth".
 The following are extracts from the statement:

 One day after release of the statement, all the signatories except Tang Fong Har, who was in the United Kingdom at the time, were re-arrested.
 Patrick Seong Kwok Kei, a Law Society Council member and one of the lawyers who had acted for several of the detainees in 1987, was also arrested on the same day.

 On 6 May 1988, lawyer Francis Seow, who was representing Teo Soh Lung and Patrick Seong Kwok Kei, was arrested under the Internal Security Act while waiting inside the Internal Security Department's headquarters to meet his clients.
 He was supposed to have filed for writs of habeas corpus for his clients on the same day.
 The government accused him of "colluding with foreign diplomats and officials to lead a group of opposition lawyers and professionals into Parliament."
 He was alleged to have misused his status as a legal counsel as a cover for political propaganda and agitation.
 Seow was held in detention for 72 days and was released, subject to restrictions on his freedom of movement and association, as a result of pressure by international human rights organisations.
 He was later charged and convicted in absentia for tax evasion, having left Singapore to live in exile in the United States where he became a Fellow at the Department of Asian Studies at Harvard University.
+During the 28th year of his exile, Seow died at the age of 87 in January 2016.